sabyasachisabs/app_beehiiv_scrapper/README.md

 # Beehiiv Post Scraper

-A Python script to download posts from Beehiiv-powered websites (e.g., superhuman.ai).
+A generic Python script to download posts from any Beehiiv-powered website.
+Works with any Beehiiv newsletter or publication.

 ## Features